CSerratore/cserratore.github.io/src/content/posts/why-you-should-start-with-event-sourcing/index.md

 summary: The digital economy is based on the currency of data.
 Data is also the most dynamic and volatile aspect of any software system.
 articleURL: https://buttondown.email/CorySerratore/archive/why-you-should-start-with-event-sourcing/
 ---

-# Why You Should Start With Event Sourcing

 ## Data is Currency